-Your aerobic fitness is a reflection of your ability to take oxygen from the atmosphere and use it to produce energy for your muscle cells.
-Many factors influence aerobic fitness, including your lung efficiency, cardiac function, gender, age, training status and genetic makeup.
+The aerobic fitness definition is a measure of your body's ability to take oxygen from the atmosphere and use it to produce energy for your muscle cells.
+Many factors influence aerobic fitness, including your lung efficiency, cardiac function, gender, age and genetic makeup.

 Priming the Pump

-Your heart and lungs play a central role in aerobic fitness, with your heart being the prime limiting factor.
-While your lungs must function efficiently in order to transfer oxygen from the atmosphere to your bloodstream, they take a backseat to your heart, which must contract forcefully to eject oxygenated blood into your system to reach your cells.
+Your heart and lungs play a central role in aerobic fitness, with your heart being the prime limiting factor according to Len Kravitz writing for the University of New Mexico.
+While your lungs must function efficiently in order to transfer oxygen from the atmosphere to your bloodstream, they take a backseat to your heart, which must contract forcefully to inject oxygenated blood into your system to reach your cells.

-Regardless of how efficiently your heart pumps, aerobic fitness is also dependent on the ability of your muscle cells to extract oxygen from your blood and use it to make energy.
+Regardless of how efficiently your heart pumps blood, aerobic fitness is also dependent on the ability of your muscle cells to extract oxygen from your blood and use it to make energy.
 Aerobic energy is produced in the mitochondria of your muscle cells, using carbohydrates and fats for fuel.
 Mitochondria are microscopic organelles that function as energy factories for aerobic metabolism.